 Artificial Lift Systems (ALS) need to be actively managed to optimise performance and ensure that they are delivering a positive return on investment through a production increase over a given period of time.
-Monitoring of real-time reservoir pressure ensures that systems are run at their optimal efficiency, extending maintenance intervals.
+Monitoring real-time reservoir pressure ensures that systems are run at optimal efficiency, extending maintenance intervals.

 The cable-less SonicGauge can be quickly installed offline before the production tubing is run-in-hole.
-It does not require wellhead penetration or packer pass throughs and does not require the well to be killed when the tubing is pulled during workovers.
+It does not require wellhead penetration or packer pass-throughs and does not require the well to be killed when the tubing is pulled during workovers.

-Prior to installation of an ALS system, downhole monitoring with the SonicGauge permits the operator to select the proper ALS for a given case and to operate it under optimal technical parameters.
+Prior to installation of an ALS system, downhole monitoring with the SonicGauge permits the operator to select the proper ALS for a given case and operate it under optimal technical parameters.

 CASE STUDY 1 | AUSTRALIAN OPERATOR